Bioconductor/BioC2023/content/sponsors.md

   bespoke solutions.

 -  Bioconductor is dedicated to providing a supportive, collegial, and harassment-free conference experience for everyone and this is detailed in our conference [code of conduct](https://bioc2022.bioconductor.org/code/).
+-->

+- Bioc2022 was hybrid and was attended by 92 people in person and 328 virtual participants from the global Bioconductor bioinformatics community.

+- Faculty (15%), staff (20%), government (1%), and corporate (12%); postdocs (19%) and students (30%)

+- Thought leaders contributing to leading-edge methodological development, hands-on practitioners incorporating R / Bioconductor into robust work flows, and researchers developing bespoke solutions.

+- Bioconductor is dedicated to providing a supportive, collegial, and harassment-free conference experience for everyone and this is detailed in our conference [code of conduct](/code).